tah-skills-build/Cyber-Tackles-Trafficking/FBI_Incidents_Analysis/README.md

 So, what is this project all about?

-While the main goal is to get you some hands-on experience working with a real human trafficking dataset (while not requiring any coding expertise), you’ll also get experience navigating GitHub; use Terminal or Command Line to lay the groundwork for data analysis; and become more comfortable using Python and Jupyter Notebook to explore and visualize a dataset.
+The main goal is to provide you with hands-on experience in working with a real human trafficking dataset.
+You’ll also get experience navigating GitHub, use Terminal or Command Prompt to lay the groundwork for data analysis, and become more comfortable using Python and Jupyter Notebook to explore and visualize a dataset.

 There are no right or wrong answers, no assessment, and this data analysis project doesn’t build directly off of what you learned in SkillsBuild (though it’ll certainly help that you went through those courses).
 It’s more about exploration and discovery.
 Also, don’t worry if this is your first time using Python or Jupyter Notebook.